-Welcome to the Humanities Colloquium — a foundation year at StFX, where great minds don’t always think alike.
+The Humanities Colloquium is a foundation year at StFX, where great minds don’t always think alike.
 The Latin word colloquium means “conversation.”
 In the Humanities Colloquium you will have many conversations about the most important ideas: conversations with great thinkers from the past, with professors, with students, and with invited speakers, both in the classroom and outside.

-If you want to know, study the humanities: those specialized fields of inquiry—religious studies, philosophy, literature, history, languages, art history—which focus on what makes us human.
-Your companions will be ancient Greek philosophers, mediaeval saints, Renaissance artists, and modern revolutionaries.
+What makes us human?
+If you want to know, study the humanities: those specialized fields of inquiry - religious studies, philosophy, literature, history, languages, art history - which focus on what makes us human.
+Your companions will be ancient Greek philosophers, mediaeval saints, Renaissance artists and modern revolutionaries.

 The Colloquium will provide you with a foundation for any major in the Faculty of Arts.
 It will also give you a community of scholars and friends, because you can live together with other HC students in one residence.
 The conversations there and the books you study will often raise more questions than they answer.
 The goal of the Colloquium is not to make you think like others, but to give you the best tools to think for yourself.